Research Project

 MoKGR introduces two complementary Mixture-of-Experts modules:

-• Mixture of Length Experts — Multiple experts specialized for different reasoning depths.
-A learned gating network computes query-specific weights over path lengths: simple queries route to short paths, complex queries activate deeper experts.
-The final output is a soft weighted combination.
+• Mixture of Length Experts — Experts specialize at different reasoning depths.
+A learned gate assigns query-specific weights, routing simple queries toward short paths and complex queries toward deeper ones.

-• Mixture of Pruning Experts — At each GNN layer, multiple pruning experts evaluate candidate paths from complementary perspectives (structural, semantic, diversity).
-A learned aggregation selects the top-k most informative paths per query.
+• Mixture of Pruning Experts — At each layer, multiple experts judge candidate paths from complementary perspectives before a learned aggregation keeps the most informative ones.

 • End-to-End Training — Both modules are trained jointly with the answer prediction objective, ensuring optimal synergy between depth selection and path pruning.